Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: Discussion and limitations

-In this paper, we extend prior work by demonstrating that training on more parts of the training environment can indeed improve generalisation \citep{jiang_importance_2023}, but can come at a cost of increased value error.
-To understand this phenomenon better, we define the notion of {\em reachability} of states and contexts.
-We argue that exploration can improve generalisation to unreachable contexts only indirectly from the data augmentation that comes from training on more reachable contexts.
-With this perspective, we make the conjecture that this data augmentation would improve generalisation the most if it was done with accurate value targets.
+In this paper, we extend prior work by demonstrating that training on more parts of the training environment can indeed improve generalization \citep{jiang_importance_2023}, but can come at a cost of increased value error.
+To understand why this can hurt generalization, we define the notion of reachability of states and contexts.
+We argue that exploration can improve generalization to \emph{unreachable} contexts only indirectly from the data augmentation that comes from training on more \emph{reachable} ones.
+With this perspective, we conjecture that this data augmentation would improve generalization the most if it were done with accurate value targets.

-To validate this, we define a method {\em Explore-Go}, that aims to train on more states in the training contexts, whilst decreasing value error.
-It does so by beginning each episode with a pure exploration phase, thereby artificially increasing the number of reachable contexts the agent trains on, and allowing the underlying RL algorithm to find accurate targets for these additional contexts.
-We demonstrate empirically that in comparison to a baseline algorithm, Explore-Go trains on more diverse states, improves value accuracy, and increases unreachable generalisation performance.
-This improves significantly over the previous exploration-based state-of-the-art generalisation method TEE, which explores more, but has significantly worse value accuracy, and cannot be used with on-policy approaches.
+To validate this, we define {\em Explore-Go}, that trains on more states from the training contexts, whilst decreasing value error.
+It does so by beginning each episode with a pure exploration phase, effectively increasing the diversity of the starting states.
+Although increased diversity in initial states has been associated with improved generalization before \citep{ishfaq_randomized_2021,zhu_understanding_2021,osband_deep_2019,tobin_domain_2017}, this paper contextualizes this in the ZSPT setting.
+We argue and show that generalization to \emph{unreachable} states can be improved, even if the increase in diversity only comes from adding \emph{reachable} starting states, which are states from contexts the agent was already training on.
+Furthermore, we connect this approach to previous work improving generalization through exploration, by arguing that \emph{reachable states}, however sampled, should be treated properly as starting states in \emph{reachable contexts}.

-As an added benefit, Explore-Go only requires a simple modification to the sampling procedure, which can be applied easily to most RL algorithms, both on-policy and off-policy.
-We demonstrate that it increases generalisation when combined with DQN, PPO, APPO, SAC and RAD.
-We also show that Explore-Go scales up to a more complex scenario from the partially-observable ViZDoom environments with image observations, and to state- and image-based tasks from the DeepMind Control Suite.
-With this, we hope to provide practitioners with a simple modification that can improve the generalisation of their agents significantly.